scottystephens/stratifi/docs/architecture/BANKING_PROVIDER_ARCHITECTURE.md

 ## Overview

-Stratifi's banking provider architecture has been completely refactored to provide a clean, layered system that:
+Stratiri's banking provider architecture has been completely refactored to provide a clean, layered system that:

 - **Stores 100% of raw API responses** in JSONB format for auto-detection of new fields
 - **Separates raw data ingestion** from normalization into standard schemas